 In recent times whispering gallery modes have found new fame with the development of nano-optics.
 In the modern version of this effect light is made to bounce around the edge of a glass sphere.
 This setup appears to be very similar to that already depicted, although there are some subtle differences.
 Under normal conditions when light reaches an interface some of it will be reflected and some will be transmitted.
 However, if the light is in glass and is travelling back into air there is an angle at which the light can no longer be transmitted and it suffers total internal reflection - exactly 100% of the light is reflected, a very useful effect to reduce losses.

 The problem when studying whispering gallery modes is that the low loss makes it very hard to get light into- or out of- these modes.
 In our work we placed light emitters around the edges of the sphere, when pumped with a laser these emit light directly into the whispering gallery cavity mode, so no coupling is required.
-To observe the output light we rely on the fact the spheres are not quite perfect and so some light is scattered out.
-From the spectra of this light we discover that only certain wavelengths are strongly present, as expected, each corresponding to a different number of bounces around the spheres circumference.
+To observe the output light, we rely on the fact the spheres are not quite perfect and so some light is scattered out.
+From the spectra of this light, we discover that only certain wavelengths are strongly present, as expected, each corresponding to a different number of bounces around the sphere's circumference.
+This work represented the first step in creating very low loss micro cavities that can be controlled and used to explore fundamental properties at the small scale.

 Papers relating to this work: